Key takeaways:

 - Invoicing

-From there, we reviewed some of the top apps in both the Apple App Store and the Google Play Store, paying close attention to each app’s ratings.
+From there, we checked out some of the top apps in both the Apple App Store and the Google Play Store, paying close attention to each app’s reviews.

-We looked to HVAC professional forums to see what apps were currently popular in the HVAC industry.
-We also checked user reviews from sites such as GetApp and Capterra, to see what experienced HVAC pros had to say.
+We also looked at HVAC professional forums to see what apps were currently popular in the HVAC industry.
+We checked user reviews from sites such as GetApp and Capterra, to see what experienced HVAC pros had to say.

 The result is this curated list of the best apps for HVAC techs.
 Whether you’re in the field or managing operations from your office, these apps are built to save you time and make your job easier.